Sheltered Housing, Supported Accommodation and Care Homes

 Sheltered Housing with Care / Extra-care Housing

 For people who are more dependent and need a significant amount of support there are Sheltered Housing Schemes which have their own 'on -site' care staff.
-These offer an opportunity for people to live in their own home with access to 24 hour personal care and support if needed, schemes may offer support to people who are frail or people who have dementia.
+These offer the opportunity for people to live in their own home with access to 24-hour personal care and support if needed, schemes may offer support to people who are frail or people who have dementia.

 Sheltered Housing is provided by private companies, Housing Associations and Local Councils.
-The Housing Options Service can help you to find local schemes including Milton Keynes Council Sheltered Housing / Sheltered Housing with Care or you can search the Adult Social Care and Health Directory.
+The Housing Solutions Service can help you find local schemes including Milton Keynes Council Sheltered Housing / Sheltered Housing with Care or you can search the Adult Social Care and Health Directory.